University of Western Ontario Faculty of Law: Dispute Resolution Centre

 The Dispute Resolution Centre (DRC) is a not-for-profit organization that provides mediation services to residents of London and Middlesex County who wish to resolve their disputes quickly, efficiently and inexpensively.

 Operated by Western Law students under the supervision the Faculty at the University of Western Ontario, the DRC can help develop solutions to conflict in an organized and informal way.
 The DRC mediates disputes in varied types of conflicts, such as landlord/tenant, consumer/merchant, interpersonal/relationship, private contract and separation disputes.

 Sport Solution

 The Sport Solution is a joint project of Athletes CAN and the Dispute Resolution Centre at Western Law.
 The program is nationally available and provides assistance in resolving sport-related problems and offers support throughout the dispute resolution process.

 Business Law Clinic

 The Western Business Law Clinic provides small or start-up businesses with legal representation on transaction matters including business structure, finance, intellectual property protection, product liability, employment law, government regulations, contracts, taxation, guarantees and personal liability and environmental issues.

+Western Intellectual Property & Innovation Legal Clinic

+Provides students with hands-on and client-facing opportunities to develop their professional skills while gaining exposure to a wide range of intellectual property-related legal matters.
+WIPILC is a unique legal clinic in Canada providing pro-bono legal information to start-ups, entrepreneurs, small businesses, artists, authors, researchers and inventors.